-Setting goals before you jump into building your online business presence is incredibly important, as is putting in place proper tools to measure your success.
+Setting social media goals before you jump into building your online business presence is incredibly important, as is putting in place proper tools to measure your success.
 Below we offer some tips on goal setting and discuss our favorite monitoring tools.

 Tips for Setting Social Media Goals